Measure Values and Measure Names

 Tableau will automatically add Measure Names and Measure Values fields to the view in response to certain actions on your part.

 You can show multiple measures on the same continuous axis by blending axes.
-For details, see Blended Axes.
+For details, see Blend axes for multiple measures into a single axis.
 When you use this technique, Tableau automatically adds Measure Names and Measure Values to the view, allowing you add additional measures to the blended axis.

 When there are multiple measures in the view, Tableau will automatically add Measure Names and Measure Values—or just Measure Names—when you choose certain visualization types from Show Me.